tearust/tea-docs/Try_the_demo/README.md

 # The background
 ![Story time](../res/demostory2.jpg)

-The demo is a story about decentralized trusted computing between Alice, Bob, Charlie, and Dave.
+Let’s demonstrate how Tea’s decentralised trusted computing works with the help of Alice, Bob, Charlie, and Dave.

 ![Story time](../res/demostory3.jpg)
+IMAGE:
+Alice is a wildlife photographer and has recently captured some magnificent images of a lion.
+Hoping to earn a couple bucks, she makes it available for use on a research platform—while maintaining ownership of the actual pictures.

+Bob is a hardcore developer that works on image recognition models.
+His most recent application is a Tensorflow image recognition model compiled to web-assembly.
+He would like to open up his application for use, without creating the opportunity for others to steal his code.

+Charlie is an IPFS miner.
+He’s recently added a TEA module to his device, allowing him to mine both FIL and TEA tokens with the same mining machine.
+He wonders how the TEA module is able to receive sensitive information from clients and run computations securely.

+Dave is a seasoned scientist.
+He’s currently researching wild animal behaviour by analysing images.
+While he cannot analyse every picture manually, he can run an AI algorithm on wildlife pictures he’s collected from photographers.

-They play different roles in this story.
-One thing in common that they do not trust each other, but still need to cooperate to make such a business deal.
+The four characters each play a different role in this story.
+One common thread is that to do business with each other they require a level of trust that is currently not available.

-That's why they need T-rust as the decentralized trusted computing platform to carrier the computation.
+This where Tea comes in: a decentralised trusted computing platform.

 ![Story time](../res/demostory4.jpg)

-Of course, they cannot make deal by themselves.
-Alice deploy her data (the picture) to T-rust, returning a Deployment_ID for her image.
+Of course, they cannot make deals by themselves; they have never even heard of each other.

-Bob did the same to his code.
-Charlie setup a TEA module and join the T-rust network as a IPFS+TEA double miner.
-Dave pay for the task and wait for the result
+Alice simply uploads her pictures [Deploy data] to the Tea platform, which returns Deployment_ids for it.
+Bob does the same with the code for his image recognition application.

+And Charlie is one of the many IPFS+TEA miners in the Tea network, bringing trusted computation to the rest of the gang.

+Dave has been running Bob’s application for a while and needs some new material to scan.
+He soon finds Alice’s images and purchases some for analysis.

 ![Story time](../res/demostory5.jpg)

-When the task complete, Dave receives the result (and a series of proot of trust).
-Alice, Bob and Charlie receive they payment.
+For Dave the experience is as simple as paying for the task and receiving the result, along with series of Proof of Trust verifications.
+And Alice, Bob, and Charlie receive their payment.

 ![Story time](../res/demostory6.jpg)
-During the execution of this task, everything happened inside or between TEA nodes.
-The TEA nodes is an HSM protected by hardware and consensus.
-No one (including Charlie, the owner) has any information on what is going on, no to mention outside hackers.
+The execution of Dave’s task only takes place inside or between TEA nodes.
+A TEA node is an HSM, protected by both hardware and consensus.
+No one, including Charlie (the miner and TEA node owner), can access the information on the module, let alone a hacker.

-Alice get paid by her picture without data leaking.
-None of Bob, Charlie and Dave has a copy of her picture.
+Alice gets paid for her pictures, without giving away any files.
+Bob, Charlie, and even Dave do not own a copy of her picture.

-Bob get paid for his Tensorflow algirhtm (model).
-None of Alice, Charlie and Dave has a copy of his code (or model).
+Bob gets paid for his Tensorflow algorithm without giving Alice, Charlie and Dave a single line of code.

-Charlie know nothing about what happened, but he get paid for providing the hardware and services.
-He has zero knowledge about the task or any data.
+Charlie is clueless about any of these activities, and gets paid for the hardware and services.
+He has zero knowledge about the tasks and data.

-Dave get the result as he expected.
-The proof of trust can be veriried so that he knowns the result is actually comming from the correct code and data he was requested.
+Dave gets the output he requested, and can verify through the Proof of Trust that the result is based on the correct code/algorithm and data input.

-This is how a typical decentralized trusted computing works!
+This is an example of how decentralised trusted computing with a cup of Tea works!

 # Start the demo
 Before try any of these demos, please make sure you